the-draupnir-project/Draupnir/docs/setup.md

 See the [sample configuration](../config/default.yaml) for documentation about individual config keys.

+## Secret Management

+If you need to use a secret management system, such as systemd's service credentials, the following options are available at the command line:

+- The access token can be provided with the option `--access-token-path`.
+- The Pantalaimon password can be provided with the option `--pantalaimon-password-path`.

 ## Installation

 On a high level, installing Draupnir works like the following;

 1. Creating an account for draupnir.
    (Optional) Disable rate limits for that account.
 2. Install draupnir, see below.
 3. Configure draupnir see [further below](#post-install).
 4. Start draupnir.